qjansuthomas/Self-Driving-RC-Car/README.md

   * Handles the load of the pre-build Machine Learning model and self-driving based on the camera images

 ### Challenges
-Considering that I wanted to run every thing inside the raspberry pi (sever, object detection, tunr prediction, etc) a big concern was always spped and performance.
-If the turn prediction took more than 500ms the car would miss its turn and miss the road.
-Although there maybe even more optimizations, the current program makes a prediction+turn in 300ms, which is more than enough for the success of the project.

-### Model trainning
+### Model training
-To generate data, the train mode saved a frame in a rgb array with the correct command issued by me (forward, left or right).
+To generate data, the train frame in a rgb array with the correct command issued by the user.
 After I gathered a few hundreds of pictures + turn I loaded everything into my computer and used a script to generate even more train data by flipping the images (and adjusting the command accordingly) and also changing the image brightness or colors.

 With all that, I trained several variations of a Deep Learning model using Keras+Tensorflow based on [this Nvidia article](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) and explained in [this video](https://www.youtube.com/watch?v=EaY5QiZwSP4).
 The model has an image normalization to avoid saturation and make gradients work better, 5 layers of a CNN to handle feature engineering, drop out layer to avoid overfitting, and finally 5 fully connected layers for predicting the turn.